Gertrude B. Elion

 Because of the Depression, Elion did not have enough money to go on to graduate school.
 Laboratory jobs were difficult to get, and most of them went to men.
 Then one day, she met someone who needed a laboratory assistant, and Elion went to work for him for free.
 It was 18 months before she was finally earning a decent salary: $20 a week.

 Elion finally saved enough money to attend graduate school at Brooklyn Polytechnic Institute, where she received a masters degree.
-During W.W.
-II, women got jobs that came available when the men went off to war.
-Because of this, Elion was able to work part-time on her doctoral degree and part-time at a lab doing quality control for a food company.
+During WWII, women got jobs that became available when the men went off to war.
+Because of this, Elion was able to work part time on her doctoral degree and part time at a lab doing quality control for a food company.
 She would test the acidity of pickles and make sure the berries slated for jam were not moldy.

 Finally, Elion met George Hitchings, a researcher who would change the course of her career.
 He gave her a job in his laboratory, allowing her to learn and take on as much responsibility as she wanted--sometimes even more than she wanted.
 Her work with Hitchings led her from organic chemistry into the realms of microbiology, pharmacology, immunology and virology.
 It was valuable experience she would use later while developing medicines for drug companies.

 Elion produced drugs for herpes, leukemia, malaria, gout and immune disorders.
 She developed immune suppressants to overcome rejection of donated organs in transplant surgery.
 Her work with George Hitchings led to the development of the AIDS drug AZT.
 In later years she joined the faculty at Duke University and the University of North Carolina.
 She served on advisory committees for the National Cancer Institute, the American Cancer Society, the Leukemia Society of America and on a committee for the tropical disease research division of the World Health Organization.
 She also served on countless other committees and worked with a private drug company.